 First, a word on why this matters so much

-- It is still an issue….there are pulpits, roles, circles, meetings, and churches that are closed to women.
-Don’t believe me, ask any women in ministry.
+- It is still an issue….there are pulpits, roles, circles, meetings, boards, and churches that are closed to women.
+Don’t believe me, ask any woman in ministry.

 - Peoples’ gifts, for the sake of the Kingdom, are being oppressed.
 This hinders the spreading of the Gospel.